 Annika is the greatest female golfer of our generation, and often regarded as the best of all-time.
 During her 16-year, Hall-of-Fame career, she rewrote the record books, won countless awards, and changed the way women’s golf was played, viewed and covered.
 Her global, on-course success and knowledge of business helped her become the first and only female golfer to create a successful brand of businesses.
 The ANNIKA brand has been featured in Duane Knapp’s book Brand Strategy, Inc., as well as in non-golf media outlets like Brandweek, The New York Times, Fortune Magazine, SportsBusiness Journal, Success Magazine, USA Today and Wine Spectator.

 Annika stepped away from competitive golf at the end of the 2008 season to start a family and further establish the ANNIKA brand.
 As President and CEO of ANNIKA, she oversees a variety of businesses.
 They include the ANNIKA Collection, a line of high-end women’s golf apparel with partner Cutter & Buck.
 It has realized over $50 million in global sales since its 2003 inception.

 Annika regularly appears as a television analyst for NBC’s coverage of LPGA major championships.
 She is a very popular motivational speaker and many corporate executives, CEOs and meeting planners use her talents to entertain important clients, reward top performing employees, and build camaraderie among teams.
 Annika is a driven leader with a vast network of contacts throughout the worlds of business, sports and entertainment.
-She continues to represent world-class companies including 3M, AHEAD, Callaway, Cutter & Buck, Golfing World, Lexus, Cabot Saint Lucia and Rolex.
+She continues to represent world-class companies including 3M, AHEAD, Callaway, Cutter & Buck, Lexus, Mastercard and Rolex.